BernhardKonrad/2014-02-22-SFU/intermediate/r/reproducible-research/knitr.md

 **Basic idea:** Write **data** + **software** + **documentation** (or in this case manuscripts, reports) together.

 Analysis code can be divided into text and code "chunks".
-Doing so allows us to extract the code for machine readable documents (technically referred to as a `tangle`) or produce a human-readable document (also called `weave`).
+Doing so allows us to extract the code for machine readable documents.

 Literate programming involves three main steps: